 - Have ready a 9-inch flan pan which is round with a central tube.
 Or another tube pan with smooth sides (not intricate bundt ones).

 - Trick: preheat the oven to 300°F/150°C. Put the flan pan inside while you make the caramel.
-This will help you coat it more easily with the caramel because of the warm surface, it will glide better.
+This will help you coat it more easily with the caramel because of the warm surface; it will glide better.
 But this step is optional.
 Be sure to use kitchen mittens or towels when handling the pan.